 Scholarships and student funding

-On average around 50% of Divinity postgraduate students are awarded some level of scholarship funding.
+In recent years, on average, around 20% of Divinity postgraduate students were awarded some level of scholarship funding.

 - Scholarships are awarded on academic merit.
 Most are open to all, but some are ring-fenced for applicants from certain parts of the world.